thycotic/cm-docs/common-user/connections/remote-conn/open-conn.md

      Sessions launched from a Secret Server Secret may have workflows associated with the launching or closing of a session.
 If the connection requires no special workflow, the remote connection will be established as a new tab in the work area.
 If user entry is required for a workflow action, a window(s) will open prior to connecting so users can enter the appropriate or required data.

-   >**Note**: When connecting to a Secret with a whitelist, users will be prompted to enter a text value if the list is empty.
+   >**Note**: When connecting to a Secret with an Allowed List, users will be prompted to enter a text value if the list is empty.
 1. Select a launcher.
 For Secrets where multiple launchers are available, you are prompted to select one.

    ![Launch](images/remote-5.png "Launch Secret page")